-This is basically a collection of courses meant to take a complete beginner all the way to an upper-intermediate level.
+This is a collection of courses meant to take a complete beginner to an upper-intermediate level.

 It starts out with the most basic techniques and theory in the 2 levels of Guitar Fundamentals, and transitions the student to a specialized genre of their choice:

 These 4 genre courses are well thought out and structured, just like their beginner material.
-If you are a total beginner and have the goal of learning to play rock guitar, blues guitar, or country guitar, progressing through these lessons will get you to a strong intermediate level.
+If you are a total beginner and aim to learn to play rock guitar, blues guitar, or country guitar, progressing through these lessons will get you to a strong intermediate level.

-The lesson hierarchy is important, and each guitar course should be learned in sequence.
+The lesson hierarchy is important; each guitar course should be learned in sequence.

 A lot of times, beginner guitarists will skip a section they find difficult.
 Don't do that.
 Practice as much as you need to before moving on to the next section, otherwise, you will have holes in your knowledge and get stuck later on.

 Besides the 4 main genres of covered by the Core Learning System, Guitar Tricks has mini-courses on several other genres as well.